Cedar Rapids Freedom Foundation Awarded Funds For New Facility - NewsBreak

 RELATED LOCAL CHANNELS

-In the current economy, it is no doubt going to be difficult for anyone to start a new business, and unfortunately, that sometimes may include stepping in to take over a highly-established one as well.
-Dan and Deb Klouda, owners of Joensy's Restaurant in Center Point, have been looking to...
+In the current economy, it is no doubt going to be difficult for anyone to start a new business, and unfortunately, that challenge may extend to stepping in to take over a highly-established one as well.
+Dan and Deb Klouda, owners of Joensy's Restaurant in Center Point, have been looking...

 Iowa Tractor Accident Claims The Life Of Motorcyclist